vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-monitoring/install-advanced-monitoring.md

 1. [Make sure](../../../../connect/kubectl#checking_the_connection_to_the_cluster) that you can connect to the cluster using `kubectl`.

-1. Get the password to log in to Grafana from the Kubernetes secret:
+1. Get the password to sign in to Grafana from the Kubernetes secret:

    <tabs>
    <tablist>